 The shuttle finally rolls up, and the young girl seems much more at ease, chatting to us about her Wiggles coin collection on the way to the hotel.
 She’s travelling by herself for the first time and only came without her family so she could get back to university on time.
 None of us could have predicted this mess, but I think she was especially overwhelmed.

-As we exit the shuttle, the driver gives us all shit for not tipping.
+As we exit the shuttle, the driver tells us off for not tipping.

 None of us have cash in any currency, let alone USD, because none of us planned on being here.
 None of us want to be here.
 I can’t imagine many people who stay at an airport hotel are prepared to tip unless they’re American and flying domestic.
 Anyway, that was the last thing any of us needed and it was rude as hell.